-The other day I wanted to prepare some British treats for the Lycée International’s school Christmas Fête.
+The other day I wanted to prepare some British treats for the Lycée International’s school Christmas Fête, west of Paris.
 Why didn’t I just make shortbread?
 Since I was already on a roll with chocolate-coconut snowballs, I wanted to give these a go and besides, they look pretty Christmassy, don’t they?

-To be honest, I couldn’t manage to eat a whole bar these days, as it really is FAR too sweet but the sensation of the fondant centre and the memory makes this smaller snowball size just perfect!
+To be honest, I couldn’t eat a whole bar these days, as it really is FAR too sweet but the sensation of the fondant centre and the memory makes this smaller snowball size just perfect!
 I discovered a fellow Scot’s blog at TinnedTomatoes.com, where Jacqueline posts delicious vegetarian and vegan recipes.
 She had also produced smaller macaroon bars but in the smaller guise as snowballs.
 Parfait!
 So time to get rolling…

 Scottish Macaroon Bar Snowballs Recipe